Auchan: United States

 Auchan also opened a store in the Chicago suburb of Bridgeview, Illinois, in 1989.
 It only sold food, and it was not as large as the Houston store.
 In 1991 the store closed.
 It was later bought by a local Chicago supermarket chain, Dominick's, and converted into an Omni Superstore by 1991.

 Auchan's second Greater Houston location opened in southeast Houston in September 2000, in a former Target store, which Auchan heavily renovated (and partially built up on) prior to opening, the most obvious example being the entrances, designed to make it look huge, despite its past as a Target.
 Kaplan said, "Auchan had solid business its first years, but with only two stores in the country, the company lacked buying power and economy-of-scale advantages."
-In early January 2003 Auchan announced that both of its U.S. stores were making losses and were going to be closed; Auchan stated that it was instead going to concentrate its expansion in Asia and Europe, and on January 6, 2003, Auchan closed the two money-losing stores, ending all American operations after 15 years.
+In early January 2003 Auchan announced that both of its U.S. stores were making losses and were going to be closed; Auchan stated that it was instead going to concentrate its expansion in Asia and Europe, and on 6 January 2003, Auchan closed the two money-losing stores, ending all American operations after 15 years.
 Auchan USA sold its first Houston location to Ho Enterprises.
 Lewis Food Town occupied about 110000 sqft of the space, with the rest of the space taken by other tenants, which makes the store a bit like a mini-mall today.
 Kaplan said that by 2003, "the Houston market is saturated with huge discounters and large grocery stores."
 In addition, many similar stores, including an H-E-B Food and Drug Store, the Hong Kong Supermarket, a Sam's Club, and a Wal-Mart had opened in proximity to the west Houston Auchan.
 In Europe, zoning laws would prevent such a high concentration of similar stores.
 Kaplan further added that "In Europe, shopping malls are not as prevalent as they are in America, and Auchan's everything-under-one-roof concept has greater appeal" in Europe rather than in the United States.
 The second former Auchan is now used by a local scaffolding company, and was used as a shelter for Hurricane Katrina victims in 2005 and Hurricane Ike victims in 2008 due to its large space.

+Morocco

+Auchan's venture into Morocco began in January 2001 through acquiring a 49% stake in Marjane, marking the start of a five-year period of cooperation with ONA, a conglomerate with interests spanning mining, agribusiness, distribution, and finance.
+Together, they launched Acima supermarkets under a similar ownership structure (49% Auchan, 51% ONA) as Marjane.
+By 2006, tensions escalated when ONA unilaterally altered governance terms, increasing its representation in the joint ventures.
+Auchan contested this move, leading to arbitration in Casablanca, which ruled against Auchan in January 2007.
+The dispute, exacerbated by ONA's corporate governance changes and strategic shifts, culminated in Auchan's decision to sell its 49% stakes in both Marjane and Acima to ONA in 2007.